LaunchCodeEducation/java-web-development/src/chapters/orm-part1/studio.rst

 Getting Ready
 -------------

-In your ``coding-events`` repository, checkout out the ``add-persistent-category`` branch and create a new branch, ``abstract-entity-studio``, off of that branch.
+In your ``coding-events`` repository, create a new branch from your exercises work.
+Call this branch ``abstract-entity-studio``.

 .. admonition:: Note

-   You can also branch off of the branch you created in the exercises, if you like.
-We have provided the branch mentioned to make sure you have good starter code for the studio, even if you didn't complete the exercises.
+   On ``coding-events-demo``, we have provided a branch called `add-persistent-category <TODO add branch>` to make sure you have good starter code for the studio, even if you didn't complete the exercises.

 Your Tasks
 ----------